pantheon-systems/terminus/README.md

 Credits
 -------
 We have leaned heavily on the work of [wp-cli](http://wp-cli.org/) in architecting this command line utility with an object-oriented structure.
-We've also (obviously) been greatly inspired by[Drush](http://drush.ws/).
+We've also (obviously) been greatly inspired by [Drush](http://drush.ws/).